Updated: Aug 26

 Other exercises focus on the rectus abdominis.
 The rectus abdominis, or RA, is the muscle that creates the 6-pack.
 These exercises require movements where your legs and shoulders or head are coming toward each other such as a crunch.
 Other examples are v-ups, toe touches, sit ups.
 These exercises can be performed correctly without abdominal doming or diastasis worsening if done correctly and the transverse abdominis is engaged throughout the exercise.
 Many people don’t have a good foundation for doing these correctly and worsen their diastasis.

 Lastly we have the obliques which provide rotational movements.
 We rotate hundreds, if not thousands of times in a day so these muscles are important.
 Rotational exercises that work the obliques are Russian twists, bicycle crunch, rotating plank, and cross-body mountain climbers.
 Again, if done correctly with a solid transverse abdominis engagement these are safe exercises.
 If an abdominal bulge or diastasis is observed or if symptoms such as leaking or pelvic pressure occur then the exercise should be discontinued until muscle imbalances and weakness are corrected.

 Any exercise can be safe if your body is strong enough and the muscles are coordinated and activating correctly to perform the exercise.
 Not sure if you’re performing the exercise correctly?
 Join me in a discovery call and let’s talk about your workouts and how you can resolve diastasis.

-Want more postpartum fitness tips, join me in (fb group).
+Want more postpartum fitness tips, join me in my (fb group).